-Press under Cancel to return to the Position screen. -or-
+Press • under Cancel to return to the Position screen. -or-

-Press to return to the idle screen.
+Press protection to the idle screen.

-Each time approximate location of your handset is calculated, the latest location information is stored in your handset and remains there even when your handset is powered off.
+Each time approximate location of your phone is calculated, the latest location information is stored in your phone and remains there even when your phone is powered off.
 You will see this information the next time you view the Position screen.

-If you received a phone call or alert while attempting to determine your location, the Position screen will disappear, but your handset will continue attempting to determine its location.
+If you received a phone call or alert while attempting to determine your location, the Position screen will disappear, but your phone will continue attempting to determine its location.
 If it is successful, the new location information will be displayed the next time you view the Position screen.